 \section{Introduction}

 Many graph-based data analysis methods start by constructing a graph adjacency or affinity matrix from data, where each node in the graph represents a data sample.
 The affinity matrix, or the associated graph Laplacian matrix, can be used for various downstream tasks of unsupervised learning, including dimension reduction by spectral coordinates (using the eigenvectors of the affinity or graph Laplacian matrix), metric learning and visualization by low-dimensional embedding, modeling and computing the graph diffusion processes, and so on.
 The classical methods include ISOMAP \cite{balasubramanian2002isomap}, Laplacian Eigenmap \cite{belkin2003laplacian}, Diffusion Map \cite{coifman2006diffusion,talmon2013diffusion}, among others and recent follow-up works.
-Apart from being a pivotal method for unsupervised learning \cite{van2009dimensionality, talmon2013diffusion}, graph Laplacian methods are also readily incorporated into semi-supervised learning \cite{nadler2009semi,slepcev2019analysis,flores2019algorithms} and supervised tasks as a model regularization approach \cite{ando2006learning,shuman2013emerging}, and have wide applications in data analysis and machine learning.
+Apart from being a pivotal method for unsupervised learning \cite{van2009dimensionality, talmon2013diffusion}, graph Laplacian methods are also readily incorporated into semi-supervised learning \cite{nadler2009semi,slepcev2019analysis,flores2022analysis} and supervised tasks as a model regularization approach \cite{ando2006learning,shuman2013emerging}, and have wide applications in data analysis and machine learning.

-In using graph Laplacian methods, one can normalize the graph Laplacian in certain manner before computing the eigen-decomposition or the diffusion process on graph.
+When using graph Laplacian methods, one can normalize the graph Laplacian in a certain manner before computing the eigen-decomposition or the diffusion process on the graph.
 Traditional normalization approaches include dividing the affinity matrix by the row-sum to construct a row-stochastic matrix, which corresponds to the Markov transition matrix of a graph random walk.
-Another normalization is by dividing the affinity matrix symmetrically using certain power of the row-sum (called `$\alpha$-normalization') before the row-stochastic normalization, which was first introduced in \cite{coifman2006diffusion} to correct the influence of non-uniform data density.
-To introduce the specifics of kernelized graph affinity and graph Laplacians, we provide the needed preliminaries and set-ups in Section \ref{sec:prelim}.
+Another normalization is by dividing the affinity matrix symmetrically using a certain power of the row-sum (called `$\alpha$-normalization') before the row-stochastic normalization, which was first introduced in \cite{coifman2006diffusion} to correct the influence of non-uniform data density.
+Weighted graph Laplacians, which result in a range of divergence form elliptic operators, have been studied in \cite{hoffmann2022spectral} for data clustering.
+To introduce the specifics of kernelized graph affinity and graph Laplacians, we provide the required preliminaries and set-ups in Section \ref{sec:prelim}.